 The leaves turning yellow indicates a severe spider mite infestation on your fiddle-leaf fig, such that you may no longer be able to salvage your plant.
 Then, these disfigured leaves would start to weaken.
 There will be leaves turning yellow, and soon, dropping leaves will be found near your plants.

 You might think that overloading your plant with nutrients is a wise course of action, but this can actually be detrimental to the plant.
 Too much nitrogen in the plant and soil can lead to an excessive amount of compounds that make the plant sweeter.
 Because of this, sucking pests like spider mites are attracted to the sap.

 You could always check whether spider mites have been hanging around your plants by doing a simple test.
 With a piece of white paper, shake the leaves or branches of your fig leaf plant.
 When tiny, crawling creatures mottle your piece of paper, then there is a spider mite infestation.

 The moment you confirm that there are really spider mites on your plant, immediately separate your pots of fiddle leaf fig trees from your other indoor plants so as not to worsen the spread of spider mites among your other plants.

-To get rid of a spider mite infestation you can use myriad remedies.
+To get rid of a spider mite infestation, you can use myriad remedies like neem oil.
 If it has wrought havoc on your beloved indoor plants, there is no choice but to apply some remedies and prevent spider mites from spreading to neighboring plants.

 Neem oil, also known as margosa oil, is considered to be an effective agent in pest control among many gardeners.
 Neem oil is used to eliminate pests like spider mites in all its stages, from eggs to adult-sucking plant mites.
 Being an organic horticultural oil, it works without damaging nearby spaces or parts of the plant that have not been affected.